wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.4.20 =
+Version 4.4.20 contains a minor bugfix and is recommended for all users.

 = 4.4.18 =
 Version 4.4.18 contains a minor bugfix and is recommended for all users.